AbhayTripathii/Js-Coder/Notes/Notes_with_theory.md

 ## Operators

 1. `Arithmetic`	Used to perform basic arithmetic operations on variables(operands).
 `+,-,*,/,%,++,–`
 2. `Comparison`	used to compare two operands.
 `==, ===,!=,>,<,>=,<=`
 3. `Bitwise`	Used to perform bitwise operations.
 `&, | , ^,~,<<, >>, >>>`
 4. `Logical`
 There are three logical operators in javascript.
 `logical AND:` When all the operands are true
---`exp1 && exp2`
+`exp1 && exp2`
-`logical OR:` When one or more than one operands are true
+`logical OR:` When one or more than one operands are true `exp1 ||exp2`
---`exp1 ||exp2`
 `logical NOT:` Converts true to false
---`!exp`
+`!exp`
 5. `Assignment`	Assignment operators assign values to JavaScript variables.
 `=, +=,-=,*=,/=,%=`

 ```javascript